 required of all new MA students in literature

-Writing critically about literature, conveying complex ideas in a clear way, engaging with the thoughts of others while keeping your own voice distinct and strong - these are the challenges of advanced academic writing, challenges that even professional scholars never stop grappling with, Required of all new MA students in literature, this course aims to practice the reading and writing skills needed for higher-level academic work in literature.
+Writing critically about literature, conveying complex ideas in a clear way, engaging with the thoughts of others while keeping your own voice distinct and strong - these are the challenges of advanced academic writing, challenges that even professional scholars never stop grappling with.
+Required of all new MA students in literature, this course aims to practice the reading and writing skills needed for higher-level academic work in literature.
 By focusing on several key texts and the body of critical writing about them, we will learn how to find, read, and cite scholarly articles and books.
 No less importantly, the course aims to give students ample opportunity to practice making their own critical claims in dialogue with the opinions of others.
 We will return to the basics of critical writing - structure, argumentation, citation - in order to explore their uses in longer and more complex writing projects.

 Creative Writing and Translation Workshops